7stud/common-lisp/fiveam/fiveam-tutorial.md

 That will cause `quicklisp` to search through all the directories in `local-projects/` for `.asd` files, and the paths to the .asd files it finds will be written into `local-projects/system-index.txt`.

-The following line in `proj2.asd` can cause a lot of headaches:
+Finally, the following line in `proj2.asd` can cause a lot of headaches:

 ```
 :perform (test-op (op c) (symbol-call :proj2/tests/main :test-proj2)))